goedelsoup/gensonnet-rs/book/content/examples/_index.md

 +++
 title = "Examples"
-description = "Real-world examples and usage patterns for Gensonnet-rs" weight = 5
+description = "Real-world examples and usage patterns for Gensonnet" weight = 5
 +++

 # Examples

-This section provides real-world examples and usage patterns for Gensonnet-rs.
+This section provides real-world examples and usage patterns for Gensonnet.

 ## Basic Examples